 Coconut oil can be used as a lubricant both during foreplay and sexual intercourse.
 Put some coconut oil on your hands (or other parts of your body) and the heat of your skin will quickly dissolve the oil into a silky smooth gel in your hands.
 Then, rub the oil on you or your partner’s skin for a slippery and smooth experience.

 For both men and women, pay close attention to the effect of coconut oil on the skin.
 Allergies to this specialty oil are rare, but they do occur.
-When you first begin using this oil as a lubricant, apply only small amounts and take the process slow.
+When you first begin using this oil as a lubricant, apply only small amounts to check if you are allergic to the oil.